ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/configuring_environment.rst

   rc_params['dirty_reset_policy'] = 'warn'

 The ``dirty_reset_policy`` can take an arbitrary handler to finetune the behaviour.
-We generally recommend to do runtime configuration via `.picongpurc.toml` outside of your script.
+We generally recommend to do runtime configuration via `configuring_env_toml_search`_ outside of your script.

 A full list of presets can be obtained via::